-Transport the attachment with the power unit front hitch and attachment fully raised to reduce wear of the equipment.
-Travel slowly when transporting over rough or slippery surfaces to maintain control of the power unit and to reduce the shock to the power unit and the attachment.
+Transport the snow blower in the raised position to reduce wear of the machine.
+Travel slowly over rough or slippery surfaces in order to maintain control of the power unit.
 Always disengage the power unit PTO before transporting the attachment.